proche-c/so_long/README.md

 The goal is for the player(s) to collect all the collectibles on the map before going to an exit in the least possible number of steps

-## Algorithm

-For the stacks with size less than 6 I wrote a simple bubble sort algorithm which.
-For the stacks with size longer than 6, I used a combination of the insertion sort algorithm and the shellsort algorithm.
-I first move the numbers thar were already sorted from stack a to b.
-After that, I evaluate the number of movements requiered to place every single number that remains in the stack a to b and I choose the option that requieres less number of movements.

 ## How to use it

 ### Cloning the repositories